hannahbethke/Cocktail-Hour/README.md

 - Make sure app is completely accessible to those with disabilities

-- Enhance CSS (button styling and styling of main div on first page)
+- Enhance CSS (button styling and styling of home page)